-^{} URMOD model calculation for 2010 and 2050 linked with 2000 and 2010 key figures of the UGR-RME model and the UGR 1994 - 2015 timeline of the UGR Material Flow Accounting (EW-MFA).
-Linear interpolation from 2016 onwards.
+URMOD for 2010, 2030, 2040 und 2050; linked with 2000 and 2010 key figures of the UGR-RME model and the UGR 1994 - 2015 timeline of the UGR Material Flow Accounting (EW-MFA).
+Linear interpolation between supporting years.

-The use of non-metallic minerals, particularly building minerals (the mass-dominant raw material category of raw material consumption) in 2050 accounts for more than 53 % of total raw material use (around 41 % in 2010).
-The scenario assumes changes in dietary habits, particularly a reduced meat consumption, which dominates the reduction in biomass use from 266 million tonnes in 2010 to 153 million tonnes in 2050.
-The decline in animal feed alone is estimated at 52 million tonnes (including feed used abroad for meat production) and thus accounts for 46 % of the reduction.
+The use of non-metallic minerals, particularly building minerals (the mass-dominant raw material category of raw material consumption) in 2050 accounts for more than 53 % of total raw material use (around 41 % in 2010).The scenario assumes changes in dietary habits, particularly a reduced meat consumption, which dominates the reduction in biomass use from 266 million tonnes in 2010 to 159 million tonnes in 2050 (reduction of 40%).
+The decline in animal feed alone is estimated at 52 million tonnes (including feed used abroad for meat production) and thus accounts for 49 % of the reduction.
 Foregoing the use of crop-based bioenergy also leads to a relevant reduction in biomass utilisation.

-At around 39%, the use of metal ores shows the smallest decrease, reaching 96 million tonnes in 2050.
-This means that despite the identified and assumed efficiency potentials and the significantly increased use of secondary raw materials in the metal processing industry and in mechanical engineering, there is a trend that generally reduces efficiency gains.
+The decline in the use of metal ores is speeding up over the considered time period, with a reduction of -11 % until 2030 to -30 % in 2040 and -46 % in 2050 compared to 2010.
+In total, the use of metal ores decreases from 162 million tons in 2010 to 88 million tons in 2050.
+Despite the identified and assumed efficiency potentials and the significantly increased use of secondary raw materials in the metal processing industry and in mechanical engineering two different developments lead to a slower reduction in the use of metal ores, especially in the first two decades observed.
 On one hand, the future development of the energy infrastructure requires a considerable amount of metallic raw materials.
-The further mechanisation of industry and society in the fields of information and communication technology3 and medicine for example, also increases the demand for technology and precious metals.
+The further mechanisation of industry and society in the fields of information and communication technology6 and medicine for example, also increases the demand for technology and precious metals.
 On the other hand, efficiency and conservation potentials can essentially be achieved in the use of mass metals (for example iron, copper, lead and aluminium).
-The use of these metals will decrease by 74% in 2050 compared to 2010.
+The use of these metals will decrease by 75 % in 2050 compared to 2010.
 By contrast, the use of technology and precious metals will decrease by only 29%, with the largest decline being in metals for steel refining.

 Overall, the GreenEe scenario's resource policy parameter trend shows that ambitious climate and resource protection should benefit from each other and should thus be jointly discussed in politics and implemented.
-At 7.6 tonnes/person (Figure 3.4), the GreenEe scenario in 2050 reaches the sustainable raw material use corridor of 5 to 8 tonnes/capita/year as discussed in the literature (Bringezu 2015b, IRP 2014f, Fischer-Kowalski, et al. 2011a).
-Also, an annual average reduction of raw material input of
+At 7.6 tonnes/person (Figure 3.4), the

-1.8% with simultaneously increasing economic growth can clearly achieve a complete decoupling of economic development and raw material use.
-An annual average increase of 2.5% would set the trend of total raw material productivity4 above the target of, for example, ProgRess II (BMUB 2016l) and the new edition of the German Sustainability Strategy (Bundesregierung 2017o), which stipulate a trend update for 2000-2010.
+6 The scenario assumes a rise of ICT devices in households in line with general economic growth, meaning that the overall future device supply will increase.
+On the other hand, the scenario assumes that raw material conservation through increased efficiency and an increasing demand for ICT will offset the additional raw material use in industry and services.
+GreenEe scenario in 2050 reaches the sustainable raw material use corridor of 5 to 8 tonnes/capita/ year as discussed in the literature (Bringezu 2015b, IRP 2014f, Fischer-Kowalski, et al. 2011a).
+Also, an annual average reduction of raw material input (RMI) of 1.8% with simultaneously increasing economic growth can clearly achieve a complete decoupling of economic development and raw material use (Figure 3-5).
+An annual average increase of 2.6% would set the trend of total raw material productivity7 above the target of, for example, ProgRess II (BMUB 2016l) and the new edition of the German Sustainability Strategy (Bundesregierung 2017o), which stipulate a trend update for 2000-2010.